DataTalksClub/datatalksclub.github.io/_posts/2024-11-11-llm-zoomcamp.md

 ## Conclusion

 LLM Zoomcamp is a structured and practical introduction to applying Large Language Models in real-world contexts.
-Over the course of 10 weeks, you gain hands-on experience, from setting up retrieval systems to building a complete RAG application.
+Over 10 weeks, you gain hands-on experience, from setting up retrieval systems to building a complete RAG application.

 Each module is crafted to build useful skills step-by-step, ensuring you can put what you learn into practice.
 If you’re interested in learning about and applying LLMs, joining the next cohort is a good way to start.